Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-What Series Are Like The Haunting of Hill House?
+What TV Series Are Like The Haunting of Hill House?

 Everyone can agree that despite its flaws, The Haunting of Hill House is arguably one of the best horror series of 2018, toppling the fan favorites like American Horror Story: Apocalypse and Castle Rock.